-Approximate 2011 Census figures for parishes can be built up from Output Areas.
-The Local Area Report feature of the Nomis website allows users to view 2011 Census key statistics tables for local areas including parishes.
-Users can find their parish via a postcode search, to access these reports, please visit:
+Approximate Census figures for parishes can be built up from Output Areas.
+The Nomis website allows users to view Census key statistics tables for local areas including parishes.
+To access these reports, please visit:

-2011 Census data has also been incorporated into ‘Parish Profile Reports’ commissioned by Action with Communities in Rural England (ACRE) and produced by Oxford Consultants for Social Inclusion (OCSI).
+2011 Census data was also incorporated into ‘Parish Profile Reports’ commissioned by Action with Communities in Rural England (ACRE) and produced by Oxford Consultants for Social Inclusion (OCSI).
 To access these profiles, please visit:

 Parishes often sit within ward and LSOA boundaries, but can also extend across ward and LSOA boundaries.
 Therefore, it can be difficult to accumulate data at these commonly used geographical levels to fit parish boundaries.
 Instead, it is useful to consider the profiles of the wards or LSOAs that parishes fall fully or partially within, to get an understanding of the characteristics of the area that the parish covers.